Champii/og/README.md

 # Build

-### The current build time of the project is around 18s for all sources files with `og src` alone, and around 60s for full rebootstrap with `make re` (That bootstraps from old version then rebootstraps from itself, with `go build` and `go test` each time).
+The current build time of the project is around 20s for all sources files with `./og src` alone, and around 60s for full rebootstrap with `make re` (That bootstraps from old version then rebootstraps from itself, with `go build` and `go test` each time).
 Tests take around 5s to pass.
 Need better perfs.

 Here is the procedure to regenerate the parser from the grammar if you want to make changes to it.